 He is assisted in these tasks by the Head of Office and a Management Committee which addresses matters of strategic direction, organisational development, policies and practices, monitoring of performance and resource allocation.
-Management Committee comprises the Chairman (as chair), Deputy Chairman, the Head of Office, the Melbourne and Canberra First Assistant Commissioners and the Assistant Commissioner, Corporate Services.
+Management Committee comprises the Chairman (as chair), Deputy Chairman, the Head of Office, the First Assistant Commissioner/s and the Assistant Commissioner, Corporate Services.
 It meets monthly, or more frequently as necessary.

 The Research Committee is responsible for approving research proposals and ensuring that these are consistent with the Commission's objectives and current research themes.
 More generally, it also promotes the effectiveness and efficiency of the Commission's research program.
-It meets monthly and comprises the Chairman (as chair), the Deputy Chairman, the Head of Office, Melbourne and Canberra Principal Advisers Research, the Melbourne and Canberra First Assistant Commissioners and two Assistant Commissioners.
+It meets monthly and comprises the Chairman (as chair), the Deputy Chairman, the Head of Office, the Principal Adviser Research, the First Assistant Commissioner/s and two Assistant Commissioners.